 The visitor needs to recognize immediately what the (landing) page is trying to sell him/her…

-Use very clear readable text (extremely easy to understand).
+Use very clear, readable text (straightforward to understand).
 Use large generic fonts and eventually spice them up with unique graphics and icons.
-Be careful not do over-do it, because you do not want your sales pitch to be lost in the middle of a freakin’ “image war”.
+Be careful not to overdo it because you do not want your sales pitch to be lost in the middle of a freakin’ “image war.”

 2) Match the look and feel of the existing website